 Today there is a heightened awareness of the possible adverse effects of many of the synthetic additives and chemicals in commercial soap.
-Educated consumers are turning to all-natural organic soaps like ours.
+Educated consumers are turning to natural soaps like ours.
 Even large companies are starting to advertise "natural ingredients" in their products.

 Chagrin Valley Handcrafted Natural Soaps are made in small batches with natural and certified organic ingredients.

-While Great Grandma used a raw egg to determine the amount of lye needed, we work with specialized charts and computer programs to determine the correct proportions of ingredients to use in the soap making process.
+While Great Grandma used a raw egg to determine the amount of lye needed, we work with specialized charts and computer programs to determine the correct proportions of ingredients to use in the soap-making process.
 In addition, we use accurate scales that allow us to measure ingredients by a tenth of an ounce.
-The result – a mild and carefully crafted handmade natural soap.
+The result is mild and carefully crafted handmade natural soap.

 Click here to learn "How We Make Soap At Chagrin Valley"